Pinafore/fact-repetition/note.md

 ## 03-18-2020
 x profile fastapi / flask
 x gensim mallet LDA
-- firebase
+x firebase
-- long term simulation: use fake datetime, on the scale of days x document term frequency instead of global term frequency
-- category classification from topic embedding to evaluate topic model outputs
+x long term simulation: use fake datetime, on the scale of days x document term frequency instead of global term frequency x category classification from topic embedding to evaluate topic model outputs
-- use answers as features
-- think about the bayesian non-parametric interpretation Jordan mentioned
-- long-term simulation to check repetition x transform pretrained / fine-tuned BERT to predict category directly and see if there is a difference between accuracy
+- think about the bayesian non-parametric interpretation Jordan mentioned x long-term simulation to check repetition x transform pretrained / fine-tuned BERT to predict category directly and see if there is a difference between accuracy
 - myleott/JGibbLabeledLDA: Labeled LDA in Java (based on JGibbLDA)